AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 val validEmail: Email = "user@example.com" // valid
 // val invalidEmail: Email = "invalid-email" // compile-time error
 ```

+> At the moment of writing this post, the highlighting in the code blocks doesn't support literals as types properly.
+> Please ignore those few places where some parts are red for no reason.
+{: .prompt-info }

 Quite impressive, right?
 We can also validate the input at runtime using `refineV`: